chrismdp/chrismdp.github.com/_posts/2011-09-12-kanogo-vapourware-to-beta-in-24-hours.markdown

 * *Modern development tools rock.* I used Rails 3.1 for this app, which worked beautifully, and I love the use of sprockets to help manage the asset pipeline.
 Running the app on Heroku cedar went without a hitch.
 I used twitter for authentication, and it only took an hour to set up.

 * *There is no "quick and dirty".* The app is (almost) fully tested: I confess I left a couple of methods only covered by end-to-end tests (which doesn't really count).
-I definitely proved that the only way to go fast is to go clean: [Jason was right](http://agileage.blogspot.com/2011/07/slow-and-dirty-rant-by-jason-gorman-at.html) that there is no "quick and dirty" only "slow and dirty").
-The technical debt came back to bite me instantly: the bits I didn't use specs for took me the longest to get working.
+I definitely proved that the only way to go fast is to go clean: [Jason was right](http://agileage.blogspot.com/2011/07/slow-and-dirty-rant-by-jason-gorman-at.html) that there is no "quick and dirty" only "slow and dirty".
+This came back to bite me instantly: the code I didn't use specs for took me the longest to get working.

 * *Technology is the easy part.* It didn't take me long to build the site, but the trick is to build a business.
-After initial interest, the analytics on the site are way down as the next new thing appears on the internet and people move in.
-I plan to use my service to actually build the app my beta users want.
+After initial interest, the analytics on the site are way down as the next new thing appears on the internet and people move on.
+To gain traction I need to build the app my beta users actually want.
 Thankfully, quick feedback is what Kanogo does, so we're eating our own dogfood and asking our users what they think at every turn.
-This is already directing which features I work on next, which has to be the most efficient way of moving forward.
+This is already directing which features I work on next, which has to be the most efficient way of moving forward, right?

 ## What's next?